rht-labs/sre-enablement-content/exercises/0-let-the-battles-begin/3-form-an-sre-team.md

 ### 🦚 Forming a team
 Forming a new team is not an easy task.
 A team needs autonomy, psychological safety and visualization of work.
 And we have just the right practices for that!
 * Another shout out to DO500
+* Team charter (or social contract) to define how team works
+* Team API to define how team works/collaborate with the other teams
+* Team vision and scope, problem the team is trying to solve (prioritization)

-Mobius loop and summary of practices..
+* Mobius loop and summary of practices
+* Reliability Backlog

-After some times, maybe an Empathy Maps to define how SREs are seen by devs?
+* After some times, maybe an Empathy Maps to define how SREs are seen by devs